Jump to contentJump to search

 Step 3: First week of the semester

-Step 4: Second week of the semester
+Step 4: Third week of the semester

 Let the coordinator for international affairs of your host faculty know of your final course selection.

-Step 5: At the end of the semester (after exams)
+Step 6: At the end of the semester (after exams)

 At the end of the semester we will send a Transcript of Records to your home university that contains all your courses including the achieved (ECTS) Credits.
+Information about grading scale used by the Faculty of Law is here.

 We wish you an exciting and inspiring semester abroad at Heinrich Heine University Düsseldorf.